RADIAN-HCI/Literature-Review/literature-review.md

   number={2},
   year={2016},
   publisher={Emerald Group Publishing Limited}

 }

-- A review of brainstorming techniques in higher education
-  + A review of previous studies on some BS types such as the traditional brainstorming (TBS), nominal brainstorming (NBS), and electronic brainstorming (EBS) was conducted.
-  + @article{al2018review,
-  title={A review of brainstorming techniques in higher education}, author={Al-Samarraie, Hosam and Hurmuzan, Shuhaila}, journal={Thinking Skills and creativity}, volume={27}, pages={78--91}, year={2018}, publisher={Elsevier}
-}

-- strategies for teaching brainstorming IN DESIGN EDUCATION
-  + This article provides the readers with an example of brainstorming tech- niques that have been implemented in industry and also reflect the practices used by Purdue Uni- versity, College of Technology freshmen students while working through a design problem.
-  + @article{mentzer2015strategies,
-  title={Strategies for teaching brainstorming in design education}, author={Mentzer, Nathan and Farrington, Shawn and Tennenhouse, Jason}, journal={Technology and Engineering Teacher}, volume={74}, number={8}, pages={8}, year={2015},
-  publisher={International Technology Education Association}
-}

-- Increasing High School Students’ Interest in STEM Education Through Collaborative Brainstorming with Yo-Yos
-  + This paper describes an innovative approach called “brainstorming with yo-yos,” which was implemented in an outreach to high school event to increase high school students’ interest in learning physics and consequently pursuing postsecondary STEM education.
-  + @article{fang2013increasing,
-  title={Increasing high school students’ interest in STEM education through collaborative brainstorming with Yo-Yos}, author={Fang, Ning}, journal={Journal of STEM Education: Innovations and Research}, volume={14}, number={4}, year={2013}
-}

-- Revisiting Brainstorming Within an Educational Context: A Meta-Thematic Analysis
-  + Therefore, this research synthesis tried to recombine and reinterpret the results of some qualitative studies on the impacts of brainstorming technique on learners’ achievement.
-  + @article{dogan2021revisiting,
-  title={Revisiting Brainstorming Within an Educational Context: A Meta-Thematic Analysis}, author={Dogan, Yunus and Batdi, Veli}, year={2021}, publisher={COL}
-}

-- The Effect of the Using the Brainstorming Method on the Academic Achievement of Students in Grade Five in Tehran Elementary Schools
-  + The present study aimed at examining the effect brainstorming teaching method on the educational achievement of grade-five students in the schools of district 7 of the city of Tehran, Iran in the educational year 2010–2011.
-  + @article{rizi2013effect,
-  title={The effect of the using the brainstorming method on the academic achievement of students in grade five in Tehran elementary schools}, author={Rizi, Cobra Emami and Najafipour, Mojtaba and Dehghan, Shahla and others}, journal={Procedia-Social and Behavioral Sciences}, volume={83}, pages={230--233}, year={2013}, publisher={Elsevier}
-}

-- Brainstorming Strategies in Integrating Education System for Better Technology-Based Support Learning
-  + As per the learners need, technology-based learning can play different delivery methods and is classified into two types synchronous delivery methods and asynchronous delivery methods.
-In today’s trend, there is a rapid change in education, technology and tools which require training programs  to become knowledgeable workers in industry.
-  + @article{vivek2022brainstorming,
-  title={Brainstorming Strategies in Integrating Education System for Better Technology-Based Support Learning}, author={Vivek, V and Mahesh, TR and Madhuri, G Sindhu}, journal={International Proceeding On Religion, Culture, Law, Education, And Hindu Studies}, pages={46--53}, year={2022}
-}

 - Principles of Collaborative Education Research With Stakeholders: Toward Requirements for a New Research and Development Infrastructure
   + In this article, we review four collaborative approaches: Community-based Design Research, Design-based Implementation Research, Improvement Science in Networked Improvement Communities, and the Strategic Education Research Partnership.